-23. The European Council reaffirms the commitment of the Union and the Member States to use their substantial international influence as effectively as possible to protect and promote the interests of their citizens.
+- 24. The EC welcomes the substantial progress made on the new external action instruments and encourages the institutions to reach swift agreement on the outstanding issues as soon as possible in order to guarantee the delivery of assistance as of 1 January 2007. - 25.
+The European Council reaffirms the commitment of the Union and the Member States to use their substantial international influence as effectively as possible to protect and promote the interests of their citizens.
 The growing challenges facing the Union make it even more important to improve the efficiency, coherence and visibility of its external policies, as well as the consistency between its external and its internal policies.
-The European Council welcomes the proposals to that effect contained in the paper "Europe in the World", presented to the Council by the President of the Commission.
-It welcomes the internal measures which have already been implemented or are proposed by the Commission.
-It invites Member States, the High Representative / Secretary General and the Commission to take work forward with a view to improving strategic planning, coherence between the Union's various external policy instruments as well as cooperation between the EU institutions and the Member States.
+The European Council welcomes the proposals the paper "Europe in the World", presented to the Council by the President of the Commission and the Commission's intention to implement the proposals which are within its competence.
+It invites the Council Presidency, Member States, the Secretary-General/High Representative and the Commission to rapidly examine the other proposals of the Commission and to take these and other measures forward with a view to i.a. improving strategic planning, coherence between the Union's various external policy instruments as well as cooperation between the EU institutions and between the latter and the Member States.